 Left alone indoors for too long, Miniature Australian Shepherds can go a little batty.
 Take them out for a long run as often as possible—the activity and mental stimulation will result in a very content Miniature Australian Shepherd.

 The modern Australian Shepherd has no real connection to Australia.
 Originating in the Basque region (between Spain and France) as a working dog and sheepherder, the breed drew the name “Australian Shepherd” because many of the Basque shepherds came from Australia.
-North American breeders developed Miniature Australian Shepherds from a group of small Aussies.
+North American breeders developed Miniature Australian Shepherds from a group of small Australian Shepherds.
 Their intention was to create a more compact version of the dog without sacrificing its dependable character and keen instincts.
 They succeeded with flying colors with this dog, also known as the Mini Aussie, Mini Australian Shepherd and Mini Aussie Dog.